Conch Shells as Musical Instruments and in Living Sea Snails

 It might be thought that such a big and powerful snail as the giant horse conch would be safe from predators, but this isn't the case.
 The moon snail climbs on top of the conch and drills a hole in its shell, reaching the soft parts inside.
 The drilling is done with the radula, a ribbon-like structure in the moon snail's mouth that has rows of chitinous teeth on its surface.

 The queen conch belongs to the family Strombidae and is therefore considered to be a true conch.
 Its scientific name is Strombus gigas.
 It lives in the Caribbean Sea and the Gulf of Mexico and is also found in the Florida Keys.
 The animal can reach a length of one foot and a weight of five pounds.

 Like other members of its family, the queen conch moves with the aid of its modified operculum.
 It moves in a series of jerks, pushing itself forward on the strong and pointed operculum, which acts like a claw.
 This method of movement is slow but effective.

 The queen conch is most active at night but may be active during the day as well.
-Unlike the giant horse conch, the queen conch is a vegetarIan.
+Unlike the giant horse conch, it's a vegetarian.
 It feeds on algae and sometimes on the detritus that reaches the ocean floor.
 The snail scrapes algae from surfaces using its radula.

 Queen conchs are collected for both their meat and their shells.
 The meat is enjoyed as food and is used as fish bait.
 The shells are appreciated as ornaments and are also used to make jewelry.
-Overfishing of queen conchs is becoming a serious problem.
+Overfishing of the species is becoming a serious problem.

 Animal Conservation and Music